EtteGit/EnragedRabbitProject/README.md

 **Q:** Can I use a dedicated control board?
 **A:** Of course, klipper allows you to use as many MCUs as you want.
 In the end you'll need to control 2 stepper motors, 1 5V servo, 1 mechanical switch, 1 optical sensor and 1 filament detector.
+A dedicated PCB will be designed, at some point (no ETA at all).

-## Carrot Feeder
+### Carrot Feeder
 **Q:** How many channels can I build on the Carrot Feeder?
 **A:** Only mechanical limitation will come from the length of the 5mm D-cut shaft that holds the Bondtech-type Gears.
-A 9 channel system will work (this is my own testing unit).
-Going higher (like 12 or 15) might be possible, but it hasn't been tested yet.
+A 9 channels system will work (this is my own testing unit).
+Going higher (like 12 or 15) is most likely possible, but it hasn't been tested yet.

 **Q:** Is there a cutter blade on the Carrot Feeder?
-**A:** Not yet, but this is planned
+**A:** No, and it's not on the schedule (anymore).
+It seems, so far, not a needed feature.

 Thanks !!